 Cutting a turkey into parts is the easiest way to make sure that both the breast and leg meat come out cooked evenly and to the correct temperature.

 This puts an oven-roasted whole bird to shame.

 Frank's RedHot and a side of blue cheese dressing add Buffalo flavors to this deep-fried turkey.

 The secrets to perfectly smoked turkey are: butterflying, dry-brining, adding baking powder to the dry rub, slow-cooking over indirect heat, and careful monitoring of the turkey's internal temperature.
 Here's how to do it, step by step.

 For many folks, the hardest part of cooking a turkey is carving and serving it.
-Here's the easiest way to carve a turkey, whether you've cooked it whole or spatchcocked it instead.
+Here's the easiest way to do it, whether it's roasted whole or spatchcocked.

 Yes, you can cook turkey breast sous vide and wind up with deep roasty flavors and extra-crispy skin to boot.

 The secret to producing a beautifully burnished, deep-brown bird with evenly cooked, juicy meat?
 Harness the power of your baking stone.

 For years, we've tested techniques, busted myths, and gotten our hands dirty to bring you real results that actually work.
 Here's to getting the best out of your holiday bird, whether it's your first or your 50th.

 Exactly what is a turchetta?
 It's a turkey breast prepared in the manner of a traditional Italian porchetta.
 You have never had turkey breast this juicy, and that's a guarantee.